Selling Art Is a Challenge… Then and Now!

 The 2021 Challenge

 I’m challenging you to challenge yourself.
 What are you going to do to make a difference in your career next year?
 I believe the single best thing you can do is work on ways to connect with potential buyers and collectors.

 You can have all kinds of other goals.
-None will give you the lasting effect of building relationships with buyers who know, like and trust.
+None will give you the lasting effect of building relationships with buyers who know, like, and trust you.
 There is nothing to compare it to when it comes to making the best of your career.

 Figure out who is your ideal buyer… your customer avatar.
 Dial it in.
 Make it a work in progress until you know this person down to details that might nearly shock you to think about.
 The thing is, the more you know your ideal buyer, the less time and money you spend marketing to what looks like tempting targets, but really are expensive, disappointing, empty promises.

-I wish there were some sexy way to package doing this work.
+I wish there were some sexy ways to package doing this tribe building, customer avatar defining work.
 It would be so much easier to sell as a concept.
 Everyone wants to chase rainbows and unicorns and hope they get found and so on.
-Believe me; I get it.
-I’ve chased my fair share of them.
+Believe me, I get it.
+I’ve pursued my fair share of them.

 I can tell you in detail how the feeling of deep disappointment pierced my skull, heart, and wallet when the realization that the pipedream I was smoking was nothing more than a snare and a trap.
 An illusion of my own making.
 Knowing I had no one to blame but myself for falling prey to faulty, wishful thinking only deepened the pain.

 Never!
 I caught a drift of cigarette smoke the other day, and it smelled good.
-And, I haven’t had a puff on a cig since 1983.
+And I haven’t had a smoke since 1983.
 You can’t let your guard down.

-What keeps you going are working on higher goals and sustaining your higher self.
-As one of my idols, Van Morrison sings,
+What keeps you going is working on higher goals and sustaining your higher self.
+As one of my musical idols, Van Morrison sings,

 And I’ll be praying to my higher self